 “Father, the hour has come.
 Glorify Your Son, that Your Son also may glorify You,”

 a.
-Father, the hour has come: Before, His hour of glorification (beginning with His death) had not yet come (John 2:4; 7:8; 7:30; 8:20).
+Father, the hour has come: Before, Jesus' hour of glorification (beginning with His death) had not yet come (John 2:4; 7:8; 7:30; 8:20).
 Now, the hour has come (as Jesus said before at John 12:23).

 b.
-Glorify Your Son: Jesus prays first for Himself, but His petition is anything but selfish.
-His concern for Himself is actually a concern for the glory of the Father.
+Glorify Your Son: Jesus prayed first for Himself, but His petition was not selfish.
+His concern for Himself was actually a concern for the glory of the Father.
 The Son can only glorify the Father if the Father first answers the prayer of the Son, "Glorify Your Son."

 i.
 “It will bring no glory to the Father if Jesus’ sacrifice on the cross is not acceptable, or if the Son is not restored to his rightful place in the presence of the Father’s unshielded glory.
 That would mean the divine mission had failed, the purposes of grace forever defeated.”
 (Carson)

 c.
 The hour has come . . .
 Glorify Your Son: It is the cross (see John 12:27-33, 13:30-33, 21:18-19) that will glorify the Son.
-The cross is utter humiliation to the world, but an instrument of glorification in God’s eyes.
+The cross was utter humiliation to the world, but it was an instrument of glorification in God’s eyes.
 This is an aspect of the foolishness and weakness of the cross (1 Corinthians 1:18, 1:23-25).

 i.
-“The Son glorified the Father by revealing in the act the sovereignty of God over evil, the compassion of God for men, and the finality of redemption for believers.”
+“The Son glorified the Father by revealing in this act [the cross] the sovereignty of God over evil, the compassion of God for men, and the finality of redemption for believers.”
 (Tenney)